cwaage/cs50_labs/README.md

 * [CSS Tutorial](https://www.w3schools.com/css/)
 * [CSS Selector Reference](https://www.w3schools.com/cssref/css_selectors.asp)

+After you have spent some time familiarizing yourself with HTML and CSS work to create a web page that contains a minimum of the following:

+* 2 headings
+* 2 paragraphs
+* 1 link
+* 1 list (ordered or unordered)
+* 1 div
+* 1 externally linked image
+* 1 button
+* font that is a different color

 ### Turn in what you have done today

 Regardless of how far you got today, I would like to see what you have done.
 Submit what you have using the submit50 code below.

+There is no check50 for this assignment

 #### Submit50